hbctraining/publication_perfect/lessons/08_figure_specific_packages.md

 **This page has a lot of nice information about Venn diagrams**, as well as, suggestions for when to use them (e.g. generally not recommended for comparison of more than 3 sets - use [upset plots](https://jku-vds-lab.at/tools/upset/) instead).
 Since we are comparing two sets of data for each visualization (e.g. Pax6 and Tbr2-expressing samples), a Venn diagram is a recommended method.

 If we expand the 'Code', we see that the package used to create the Venn diagrams is `VennDiagram`.
-Since this is the package used to create the figure in the paper, we will provide code to demonstrate how it was done [later in the lesson]().
+Since this is the package used to create the figure in the paper, we will provide code to demonstrate how it was done later in the lesson.

-However, in the lesson **we will focus on the `ggvenn` package.** The `ggvenn` package provides an **easy-to-use way to draw Venn diagrams using the standard ggplot2 syntax and layout**.
-The package hence makes it possible to match the design and style of Venn diagrams to other graphics created by the ggplot2 package.
+**We will focus on the `ggvenn` package**, which provides an easy-to-use way to draw Venn diagrams using the standard ggplot2 syntax and layout.
+The package hence makes it possible to **match the design and style of Venn diagrams to other graphics created by the ggplot2 package**.

 First, we will need to install the package and load the library: